Mediterranean Couscous Salad

 This dish has me dreaming of being on the coast of France, Italy or Spain enjoying the warm sunshine and the sea air while eating amazing food and sipping a crisp white wine.
 Since I am not there, I can still bring all the flavors to my home and enjoy the weather right where I am in my own home.

 I have chicken broth in my kitchen at all times; it’s a great way to add extra flavor to any dish.
 I like to use broth in place of water where the liquid gets absorbed like cooking rice, or in this couscous recipe.

-Once cooled, all the delicious flavors of the Mediterranean are added.
+When the couscous is cooked, it is transferred to a bowl to cool before adding the rest of the ingredients.
 Black olives, roasted red bell peppers, sun-dried tomatoes, fresh chopped mint, fresh tomatoes, feta cheese and toasted slivered almonds for a little crunch.
 What I love about this dish is that it can be easily turned from a side dish into a main dish by adding grilled chicken, shrimp or beef.